 A skilled attorney is indispensable in your criminal case

 If you are charged with Fourth Degree Arson in Denver, Cherry Creek, Parker or any other area of Colorado, act quickly and contact an attorney right away.
 Colorado prosecutors can sometimes try to charge you with a more serious degree of Arson based on witness statements or evidence in your case.
 With the right criminal defense attorney, you can fight the government's case against you.
-Call O'Malley and Sawyer today so we can begin planning your defense.
+Call Sawyer Legal Group today so we can begin planning your defense.

 Learn more about other degrees of Arson in Colorado: